flyingmachine/brave-clojure-web/content/concurrency.md

 ; => {:cuddle-hunger-level 0, :percent-deteriorated 0}
 ```

 To update the atom to refer to a new state, you use `swap!`.
-Swap
+This
+might seem contradictory.
+You might be shouting at me, "You said atoms
+are unchanging!"
+Indeed, they are!
+Now, though, we're working with the
+atom *reference type*, a construct which refers to atomic values.
+From
+here on out we'll take "atom" to mean "atom reference type" and
+"value" to mean "unchanging entity.

-receives as arguments an atom and a function to apply to the current
+Swap receives as arguments an atom and a function to apply to the
-atom's value in order to produce a new value, which becomes the atom's
+atom's current state in order to produce a new value, which becomes
-current state.
+the atom's current state.
 The new value is returned when you swap:

 ```clojure
 (swap! fred